streamio/streamio-ffmpeg/README.md

 Automatically kill hung processes
 ---------------------------------

-By default, streamio will wait for 30 seconds between IO feedback from the FFMPEG process.
+By default, the gem will wait for 30 seconds between IO feedback from the FFMPEG process.
 After which an error is logged and the process killed.
 It is possible to modify this behaviour by setting a new default:

 ``` ruby